ogru/fdagstat/README.md

 A new vignette!
 Shale modeling with `fdagstat` [(link)](https://rawgit.com/ogru/fdagstat/master/vignette/Shale_Modeling_with_fdagstat.html)

+Note: If you are using Safari web browser some formulas might not display correctly.
+I recommend that you use Firefox or Chrome to view the vignettes.

 ## License
 The package is distributed under the terms of the GPL-2 license (see LICENSE.txt).